GrayNekoBean/elbowbumps/README.md

 Welcome to our first year team project, a friendship recommendation web application

-View the website here: https://condescending-brattain-49a2b0.netlify.app/
+View the remote website here: https://condescending-brattain-49a2b0.netlify.app/

 ---